djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 Your agent is now saved and you can make changes later if you want to experiment with it.

 13. Click on “Deploy”.
-(For next steps you'll need a deployment space.
-If there are no deployment space, you need to create one using  [this](deployment_space_creation.md) guide.)
+(For the next steps, you'll need a deployment space.
+If there are no deployment spaces, you need to create one using  [this](deployment_space_creation.md) guide.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image44.png">

-14. Once you click on deploy, you need to create user api key.
+14. Once you click on deploy, you need to create a user api key.
 Click on "Create".
 <img width="1000" alt="image" src="hands-on-lab-assets/image44.0.1.png">

 14.1 You'll be directed to another webpage.
 Click on "Create a key".
 <img width="1000" alt="image" src="hands-on-lab-assets/image44.0.2.png">

 14.2 Once a key is created, navigate back to deployment page.
-Click on "reload".
+Click on "Reload".
 <img width="1000" alt="image" src="hands-on-lab-assets/image44.1.png">

-14.2  Enter Deployment name and select “Deployment Space”.
+14.2  Enter the Deployment name and select “Deployment Space”.
 <img width="1000" alt="image" src="hands-on-lab-assets/image45.png">

 15. Wait for the status to change to “Deployed” from “Initializing”.